core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Pairwise keys are discarded after group rekeying.

 * Signature mode renamed to group mode.

+* The parameters for countersignatures use the updated COSE registries.
+Newly defined IANA registries have been removed.

 * Pairwise Flag bit renamed as Group Protection Flag bit, set to 1 in group mode, set to 0 in pairwise mode.